-Until recently, the USCIS processing time for a work permit application was within 90 days after the receipt of the petition.
+Until recently, the USCIS processing time for a work permit application was 90 days after receiving the petition.
 However, the available evidence in the past few years shows that the processing time has increased recently.
 Now, EADs are taking up to 5 to 7 months before they are issued.
 Click here to check the most up-to-date processing times from USCIS.

 Can I Use the Premium Processing Service for the Employment Authorization Document?

-Unfortunately, there is no premium processing for an EAD and there is no way to manually expedite the process.
+Unfortunately, there is no premium processing for an EAD, and there is no way to expedite the process manually.

 Employment Authorization Processing Fee

-As of July 2019, the filing fee for I-765 is $410.
-However, if you filed the form concurrently with your for marriage-based green card petition, you will be exempted from paying fees.
+As of November 2021, the filing fee for I-765 is $410.
+However, if you filed the form concurrently with your marriage-based green card petition, you will be exempted from paying fees.
 If you are filing separately, you could still get a waiver for the fee if you submit your I-797C Notice of Action for your I-485 with the EAD application.
 According to USCIS, an additional $85 biometric service fee will apply if you fall under one of the following categories:

 Will I Still Need an EAD After Receiving My Marriage-Based Green Card?

 The EAD is just a temporary means of securing employment.
 Once your green card is issued, you will not need the EAD anymore.
 There are many employment-related benefits attached to your marriage-based green card.
 Unlike nonimmigrant visas that require applicants to work for a particular employer to keep their status, valid green card holders can work wherever they want in the U.S. and for almost any employer.

 What Happens if I Work Without A Work Permit?